Beetroot Dumplings – Südtirol Recipe

 Beetroot Dumplings

-• Cut into regular pieces, diced about half an inch on each side (maximum one inch), and place them in a large bowl.
+• Cut into regular pieces, about half an inch cubes (maximum one inch), and place them in a large bowl.

 cut stale bread for beetroot dumplings

-• Clean the onion, wash it, and cut it into thin slices.
+• Peel the onion, wash it, and slice it thinly.

 finely chop the onion

-• In a pan, fry the onion with butter and salt until transparent.
+• In a pan, sauté the onion with butter and salt until it becomes transparent.
 It will take at least 10 minutes.

 brown the onion in butter

-• Cut the cooked beetroot into pieces, put it in the mixer with part of the milk, and blend it to obtain a cream.
-Then, to eliminate any residue, add the remaining amount of milk (or water).
+• Cut the cooked beetroot into pieces, put it in the mixer with part of the milk and blend to obtain a cream.
+Then, to eliminate any residue, add the remaining quantity of milk (or water).

 process the red beet into a sauce

-• Add the cooked onion and beetroot sauce to the crumbled bread.
+• Add the cooked onion and beetroot sauce to the chopped bread.

 add cooked onion and beetroot sauce to bread

-• And the whole eggs with salt and, if desired, some ground cumin.
+• And the whole eggs with salt and, if desired, ground cumin.

 add eggs to the beetroot dumpling mixture

-• Vigorously mix the beetroot dumpling mixture with your hands to break down the bread as much as possible.
+• Vigorously mix the beetroot dumpling dough with your hands, breaking down the bread as much as possible.

 mix the beetroot dumpling mixture